webpro/Automated-SPA-Testing/README.md

 ### Intern

 Intern is the new kid on the block, and it's quite impressive and complete.

-However, the Dojo Loader quickly renders applications out of luck if they are using unsupported AMD configuration options (e.g. RequireJS's "shim") and non-AMD modules (e.g. Backbone).
-There is an AMD-plugin to support non-AMD modules, but that would require a migration to the Dojo Loader and modifying existing modules to use the plugin.
-Having the test framework dictate such application specific setup is unacceptable.
+However, there's a catch for the AMD loader.
+In short, I think the options are:

+* Use (or switch to) the Dojo Loader in the application.
+If you are used to require.js and need "shim" configuration you have to migrate to a plugin for non-AMD scripts (curl.js does this as well, but not sure if it's compatible).
+* Provided [this issue](https://github.com/theintern/intern/issues/38) is fixed, use require.js in the Intern [clients](https://github.com/theintern/intern/wiki/Running-Tests) for the browser and Node.
+Things get complicated quickly when configuring both browser and Node environments.
+The browser environment can be set up using require.js ([demo](https://github.com/webpro/baseplate/tree/master/test/intern)); unfortunately didn't get it to work for Node and thus missing out on all the interesting features (code coverage reporting, multi-platform testing, CI).

+Either way, having the test framework dictate such application specific setup is unacceptable.
 It's TDD one step too far.
+Hopefully things will work out in a next version.

 Of course I would love to see [things](https://github.com/webpro/baseplate) working!